How JavaScript Code Executes Internally - Sneak Peek To The Execution Context

 - Also, JS Engine will give

-to the function variable. - Let's see the following Example Code
+undefinedas a value to the variables and givethe whole function codeto the function variable. - Let's see the following Example Code

-var firstName = "Prakash"; var lastName = "Naikwadi"; function getName(){ console.log(firstName, lastName); } getName();
+var firstName = "Prakash"; var lastName = "Naikwadi"; function getName(){ console.log(firstName, lastName); } getName();- The above code first gets parsed and the

 Code Execution Phase: